 Paint.NET was originally created as an alternative to Microsoft Paint but has since developed into a simple photo editor.
 It includes basic tools that offer the ability to edit using layers, curves, and levels.
 While the tools and filters are limited, you can download free extensions to add more versatility.
 Since Paint.NET is used by a large number of people, there are plenty of forums where you can find tutorials.

 Pros: Paint.NET is simple for beginners to use and offers basic photo editing tools for those who don’t need any frills.
+It has a user-friendly interface.
+You are free to install it and use indefinitely.

 Cons: This software has limited functionality and is only available for Windows operating systems.